 Human resources Culture Nature Human resources are inadequate for conservation, protection and presentation needs of cultural and/or natural heritage.
-A range of human resources exist, to conserve, protect and present cultural and/or natural heritage, but these are below optimum . × Human resources are adequate to meet the current needs of cultural and/or natural heritage conservation, protection and presentation. ×
+A range of human resources exist, to conserve, protect and present cultural and/or natural heritage, but these are below optimum. × Human resources are adequate to meet the current needs of cultural and/or natural heritage conservation, protection and presentation. × financial resource allocation to carry out activities for the cultural sector is abysmal but natural heritage receives better financial allocation though not adequate.
+Availability of human resources is adequate for the cultural sector but the natural sector needs reinforcement.

-8.7 - Comments, conclusions and/or recommendations related to financial and human resources (Questions 8.1 to 8.6) NA
+8.7 - Comments, conclusions and/or recommendations related to financial and human resources (Questions 8.1 to 8.6)